mburolla/siu-java-spring-boot-da-1/assignments.md

 `GET student{id}/api/v1/managers`

-This endpoint returns a List of Managers (add a Manager model to your student directory).
+This endpoint returns a List of all the Managers from the managers table.
+Add a Manager model to your student directory.